-Symptoms of extensor tendonitis include pain on the top of the foot which is worse during running.
-The athlete may feel pain when the tensons are stretched by curling the toes and there may be some diffuse swelling over the top of the foot.
+Symptoms of extensor tendonitis include pain on the top of the foot which is made worse during running.
+The athlete may feel pain when the tensons are stretched by curling the toes and there may also be some diffuse swelling over the top of the foot.

 What can the athlete do about inflamed extensor tendons?

 Rest until the pain has gone.
 Continuing to train when the foot is painful will only make the injury worse and delay the healing.
 If it becomes chronic or the tendon degenerates then healing will take much longer.

 Apply ice of cold therapy can be applied for 10 minutes every hour initially reducing frequency as required over the next 48 hours.
 Ice can be applied in a wet tea towel or with a re-useable ice pack.
 Do not apply ice directly to the skin as it may burn.
 Once the initial painful acute stage has passed then application of heat may be more effective.